Benunc/better-click-to-tweet/readme.txt

 == Screenshots ==

-1. This in the editor...
-1. Becomes this in your blog post!
 1. Find our block with a forward slash...
 1. ...and adding tweetable content just got EASY.
+1. This in the classic editor...
+1. Becomes this in your blog post!

 == Changelog ==